 Religion & Society Scholarship

-Kate is an education researcher and curriculum developer specializing in religious literacy and teacher education.
-She will inform the Program’s approach to religious literacy through her research on and evaluation of the field as a Fellow.
+Dr. Kate Soules is the Religion & Society Fellow for Religious Literacy Evaluation.
+Kate is an education researcher and curriculum developer who will inform the Program’s approach to religious literacy through her research on and evaluation of the field.

-Asma is leading the initiative, “The Politics of Vulnerability Project.”
-This initiative brings Evangelical Christians and Muslims together to determine the parameters of co-existence through the legal framework of religious freedom.
+Asma T. Uddin is the Religion & Society Fellow for Religious Freedom.
+Asma is leading “The Politics of Vulnerability Project.”
+This initiative brings Evangelical Christians and Muslims together to find common ground through the legal framework of religious freedom.
 This project culminates with the book, The Politics of Vulnerability, published with Pegasus Books on March 23rd, 2021.
 Click here to order a copy today.